Community Music Program for Vietnamese Youth

 Summary

 This project supports underpriviledged Vietnamese youth with weekly music and string ensemble lessons.
 Each student receives a violin or cello and takes lessons after school, 2-3 days a week.
+Since the start of the program, we have also added guitar classes for girls.
 On the weekends the students come together to play as a community ensemble.
 This project creates a place for kids to be mentored, to share their love of music, and create long lasting friendships.
-Recently we have added a guitar class for girls.

 total goal